 3. Prepay Your Funeral

 What do you want on your tombstone?
 If you want your photograph or a specific religious verse on your headstone, arrange this ahead of time.
-Do you have a particular funeral home or house of worship in mind for your memorial service?
-Investigate ahead of time costs for special services and, if possible, pay for these in advance to take the burden off your family members.
+Do you have a particular funeral home, cremation urn or house of worship in mind for your memorial service?
+Investigate ahead of time for cremation costs and, if possible, pay for these in advance to take the burden off your family members.